-Lowell Police respond to 20 opioid overdoses in three days
+Lowell police respond to 20 opioid overdoses in three days

-LOWELL, MA (WHDH) - Lowell Police said they have been experiencing an opioid overdose surge in the area.
+LOWELL, MA (WHDH) - City officials in Lowell are fighting to stop a surge in opioid overdoses.

-In three days, Lowell Police have responded to 20 opioid overdoses in Lowell and surrounding towns.
+In three days, officers responded to 20 opioid overdoses in Lowell and surrounding towns.

-Police say many of the people who overdosed were in respiatory arrest when officials arrived to revive them.
+Police said many of the people who overdosed were in respiratory arrest when officials arrived to revive them.
 Officials were able to revive everyone.

 The department is asking anyone who witnesses an overdose to call 911 immediately.